1. Capacitance matrix extraction for a transmon qubit designed using Qiskit Metal

 Note

-to create meshes, so any device design supported by it shall work with the QTCAD renderer.
+We leverage Qiskit Metal’s Gmsh renderer to create meshes, so any device design supported by it will work with the QTCAD renderer.

 1.4.
 Geometry of the problem

-For this tutorial, in specific, we will consider a standard ‘pocket’ transmon qubit with a ground plane and two pads connected by a Josephson junction, vide figure below:
+For this tutorial, we specifically consider a standard pocket transmon qubit with a ground plane and two superconducting islands (pads) connected by a Josephson junction; vide figure below:

 1.5.
 Setting up the device